limi58/ScrollId/README.md

 # ScrollId
-a full screen pages plugin.
-depend on jQuery and may be Hammer.js
+A full screen pages plugin,Depend on jQuery and may be Hammer.js